awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 ### Console<a name="USER_CopyDBClusterSnapshot.CON"></a>

-This procedure works for copying encrypted or unencrypted DB cluster snapshots, in the same AWS Region or across regions\.
+This procedure works for copying encrypted or unencrypted DB cluster snapshots, in the same AWS Region or across Regions\.

 To cancel a copy operation once it is in progress, delete the target DB cluster snapshot while that DB cluster snapshot is in **copying** status\.